-Description of Pollutant Sources: Pollutant sources include toxic hydrocarbons, organic compounds, oils and greases, nutrients, heavy metals, pH, suspended solids, biochemical oxygen demand (BOD), and chemical oxygen demand (COD).
+Description of Pollutant Sources: Pollutant sources include toxic hydrocarbons, organic compounds, oils and greases, nutrients, heavy metals, pH, suspended solids, and oxygen demanding substances (i.e., BOD and COD).

 Pollutant Control Approach: The preferred approach is to cover and/or contain the cleaning activity, or conduct the activity inside a building.
 Washwater must be conveyed to a sanitary sewer after approval by your sewer service provider, temporarily stored before proper disposal, or recycled, with no discharge to the ground, a storm drain, or surface water.
-Washwater may be discharged to the ground after proper treatment in accordance with Ecology guidance WQ-R-95-56, "Vehicle and Equipment Washwater Discharges," Revised 9/2007.
+Washwater may be discharged to the ground after proper treatment in accordance with Ecology guidance WQ-R-95-56, "Vehicle and Equipment Washwater Discharges," /Best Management Practices Manual November 2012, or most recent update.
 The quality of any discharge to the ground after proper treatment (gravity separation followed by media filtration) must comply with Ecology's Ground Water Quality Standards, Chapter 173-200 WAC.
-Contact the Ecology Southwest Regional Office for an NPDES permit application for discharge of washwater to surface water or to a storm drain after onsite treatment.
+Contact the Ecology Southwest Regional Office for an NPDES permit application for discharge of washwater to surface water or to a storm drain after on-site treatment.